sinesy/GitBookLegacy/EE7-2-4-App-Menu.md

 ## **Left tab bar**

 The menu is blocked on the left side of the app.
-The root of the menù is configura like the other menu, in the next window you can add leaves directly from the window.
+The root of the menù is configured like the other menu, in the no-root window you can add leaves directly from the window.

 The leaves can be anchor to the top or botto of the window.